 - Band Toon: The band in question being The Beatles, of course.

 - Berserk Button: The Blue Meanies, especially the Chief, can't stand the sound of music.

 - Bigger on the Inside: The Beatles' house, the Yellow Submarine itself, the Pepperland bandstand where the confiscated instruments are kept.
 Really, every interior in the film.

 - Bilingual Bonus: The lines from the song All Together Now appear in many different languages on the screen.

 - Bluebird of Happiness: Is the Chief Blue Meanie's cousin.

 - Boring Return Journey: Inverted.
-Old Fred's journey from Pepperland to England is summed up in the opening credits.
+Young Fred's journey from Pepperland to England is summed up in the opening credits.
 The return journey is more hazardous and takes up the majority of the film's runtime.
 That said, the return-return journey, meaning the Beatles's return to Liverpool, is completely skipped over.

 - Born in the Theatre: Most evident when the Vacuum Monster eats the 'screen,' and when the live-action Beatles cameo at the end.

 - Breaking the Fourth Wall: John addresses the line "You're such a lovely audience we'd like to take you home with us" directly to the viewer.
 The entire live-action sequence at the end of the film also does this.

 - Butt-Monkey: Ringo for the good guys, and Max for the Blue Meanies.